RISE Advise

 Emily Abdoler

 Dr. Abdoler, Clinical Associate Professor of Internal Medicine, focuses on health professions education and expertise in curriculum design, grant funding, and qualitative research.
-Their work centers on clinical reasoning and metacognition, with contributions to national medical education workshops and research.
+Her work centers on clinical reasoning and metacognition, with contributions to national medical education workshops and research.

 Pedro Coracides